dhananjaygr/Demosecurityinwiz/100-Foundation /Data Security: Self-Paced Lab.md

 1. What two types of settings need to be configured to enable DSPM in Wiz?
 2. How do the Wiz DSPM features fit within the broader context of data security?
-3. What are the key graph resource objects that contain a senstive data findig?
+3. What are the key graph resource objects that contain a sensitive data finding?
 4. What is the difference between the two data-related risk factors: Unprotected data vs. Data leakage?
 5. What are the two considerations in a data finding's severity level?
-6. What lanaguage is used to define a data classifier?
+6. What language is used to define a data classifier?
 BONUS: What language can be used to validate a matched value?

 ## Exercise 2.
 Seek & Find